puppetlabs/puppetlabs-powershell/README.md

 }
 ~~~

-It will always succeed because the `Exit 0` statement overrides the exit code from the `C:\fail.ps1` script.
+This will always succeed because the `Exit 0` statement overrides the exit code from the `C:\fail.ps1` script.

 ### Console Error Output

-The PowerShell module will internally capture output sent to the .NET `[System.Console]::Error` stream like:
+The PowerShell module internally captures output sent to the .NET `[System.Console]::Error` stream like:

 ~~~ puppet
 exec { 'test':